mamonu/RandomNoteSequencerVST/README.md

 # RandomNoteSequencerVST.
 A Random Note Sequencer Plugin

-### RandomNoteSequencerPlugin is a simple VST MIDI sequencer plugin that outputs random notes on the DAW clock.

 This is a simple VST MIDI sequencer plugin that outputs random notes on the DAW clock.
 The plugin is written in C++, and it uses the VST SDK to interface with the host DAW.

 ## Installation